Omineca Gold Rush: Silver Creek

-Throughout 1864–1868, very little activity is recorded in the Omineca district, although many of these prospectors returned regularly and worked at Toy's Bar and other known areas where they knew they'd find enough gold to be able to fund their other prospecting ventures.
+Throughout 1864–1868, very little activity is recorded in the Omineca district, although many of these prospectors returned regularly and worked at Toy's Bar and other known areas where they knew they would find enough gold to be able to fund their other prospecting ventures.

 In 1868, four of the miners, Ezra Evans "Twelve-foot" Davis, William Humphrey and Gaylord went from Fort St. James up to Takla Landing via the Stuart, Trembleur and Takla Lakes.
 Along the way they discovered what they initially believed was silver but was actually arquerite, an amalgam of native silver and mercury.
 They named the creek where they made this discovery Silver Creek.
 The four miners went back to Quesnel that fall and appealed for funds to explore the Omineca area the following year.
 A group of miners was organized and after a concerted effort they raised more than $1000 from Quesnel farmers and businessmen and then the Colonial government gave the miners another $1000.
 The group of prospectors would be called the Peace River Prospecting Party.
 Strangely, the party was made up of only one of the original discoverers of Silver Creek, William Humphrey.
 The omission of Evans, Davis and Gaylord would be an error that the group's organizers would regret.

 The rest of the group was Vital Laforce and Mike Byrnes, both of whom had been scouts for the Overland Telegraph Company, along with Patrick Kelly, James Hawkins and Allen Hawkins.
 The arrangements for the trip were made by a committee of three well-known men, storekeeper Peter Dunlevy who owned stores at Soda Creek and Fort George, Edgar Dewdney and pioneer road builder Gustavus Blin-Wright who also owned the local paddle steamers, Enterprise and Victoria.